JSGette/agent_summit_bazel_workshop/README.md

 ## Setup ##
 1. Install `bazelisk`.
-We want to be able to bump bazel's version whenever we want or need.
+We want to be able to bump bazel's version whenever we need.
 Major LTE versions are released every year and usually bring UX and performance improvements, sometimes it is necessary to also upgrade to new patch or minor versions to fix bugs. `bazelisk` reads `bazelversion` file and automatically pulls the version that is needed by this particular project.